Kristina01111000/WordPressTheme/README.md

 	- change recent activity to what's new?
 	- check on accessibilty
 		- add img descriptions
-	- remove "Tag: " from tag page? if possible
 	- change header pages titles to dark green
 	- change header right pages to link to courses
 	- add section to front page about the course